 In the case of self-promotion, it can propel a career forward.

-The judges of this year’s HOW Promotion Design Awards—Charles S. Anderson, Maurice Cherry and Yo Santosa—can attest to that.
+The judges of the 2017 HOW Promotion Design Awards—Charles S. Anderson, Maurice Cherry and Yo Santosa—can attest to that.
 They’ve all used some form of promotion design to help fuel their journey.

 Here’s a look at the career paths each of them took, and the roles that promotion design played for them.
 If you’re a student, consider how you might replicate a successful career path.
 Or even if you’re not a student, but simply looking for a change—be open to finding inspiration in how these design leaders made it where they are.
 And no matter where you are in your career, always look for ways in which you might wield the power of promotion design.